PK-SS/Frontend-view-of-Lazarev.--agency/README.md

 This is the clone of the Fronted-view of the Lazarev.--agency website.

-This has some different effect than original website like animation, coloreffect ,etc which make it more attractive than original website.
+This has some different effect than original website like animation, color effect ,etc which make it more attractive than original website.

 Lazarev.agency is a renowned digital product design agency specializing in UI/UX design for web, mobile, and SaaS applications.
 The agency is recognized for its innovative and user-centric design approach, offering a wide range of services including UX audits, UI design, UX research, and full product design services tailored for various industries such as AI & ML, FinTech, E-commerce, Real Estate, and Web3.